Advanced Vocab Words - Set 8 Flashcards

 195

-# Which vocabulary word means the following? adj. pertaining to farming or land matters ## Footnote *Hint: starts with "a"*
+# Name the vocab term: adj. pertaining to farming or land matters ## Footnote *Hint: starts with "a"*

 agrarian ## Footnote synonyms: agricultural, country, rural, farming, pastoral The _agrarian_ policies aim to support local farmers.